List of Responding Schools

 The School provides the use of faculty secretaries, computers and other office equipment and supplies in support of various pro bono projects.

 The Pro Bono Service Program is funded through the law school's operating budget.
 The NKU Chase Street Law Program, a Chase pro bono project, received grant funding from the Kentucky Bar Foundation for the program's inaugural year but is now funded by the law school.

 If a student group needs office space or equipment, the law school generally accommodates the specific needs.
 The Public Interest Law Forum, Social Justice Forum, and Society of International Human Rights groups have staff support from Career Services, Student Affairs and Law School Alumni Relations Offices.

 The Mandatory Service Graduation Requirement and the Pro Bono Honor Program, through the Public Interest Program Department, are supported by Nova Southeastern University Shepard Broad College of Law.

 Law School operating budget.

 The program is funded through the Law School's budget allocations and was initiated with the assistance of a significant donation.

 The Center was endowed by a generous grant from the Feinstein Foundation.
-The annual budget for the Center is approximately $332,000 (including benefits).
-This figure includes salaries of the Executive Director of the Feinstein Center, the Pro Bono & Experiential Learning Coordinator and a portion of the salaries of the Director of Pro Bono and Community Partnerships and the Associate Director of Pro Bono Programs, and operating expenses.
-The Pro Bono Collaborative budget is approximately $150,000.
+The annual budget for the Center is approximately $474,032.00 (including benefits).
+This figure includes salaries of the Director of the Feinstein Center, the Director of Pro Bono and Community Partnerships, the Associate Director of Pro Bono Programs, and the Pro Bono & Experiential Learning Administrator and operating expenses.
 Funding for the PBC is provided by the law school, private donors, law firm contributions, an event, and other fundraising activities.

 The Pro Bono Program is largely funded by a yearly grant from the IOLTA Fund of the Bar of New Jersey.
 These funds are used to pay the student coordinator.
 The Co-Directors of the Eric Neisser Public Interest Program, who oversee the Pro Bono Program in addition to their other responsibilities, are paid by the law school.